Skwiera-Magic/knowledge-quiz/README.md

 ### The challenge

-* Are you brave neough to try hardest quiz you have ever seen?
+* Are you brave enough to try hardest quiz you have ever seen?
-* Will you complete this journey and claim your well-worked-for reward?
+* Will you complete this journey and claim your well-earned reward?
 * We will know soon!
 ### While adventuring/answering questions you can admire usage of
 * Event delegations